Chapter 7 Bankruptcy in North Carolina

 How Much Does It Cost to File for Chapter 7 Bankruptcy?

 The costs to file for a Chapter 7 bankruptcy will range from $300 - $400.
 You can ask the court for permission to pay the fees in four monthly installments.
 You can also apply to have the fees waived.
 If you hire a Chapter 7 bankruptcy lawyer in North Carolina, you will also be responsible for paying the lawyer's fees.
 However, these fees are well spent since an experienced bankruptcy attorney who knows how to get some debts eliminated entirely.
-Additionally, a trusted bankruptcy lawyer will get you the best possible amount for any assets you liquidate.
+Additionally, a trusted bankruptcy lawyer will try to help get you the best possible amount for any assets you liquidate.
 A highly experienced bankruptcy attorney, such as the attorneys at the Law Offices of Ivey McClellan, can help you save thousands of dollars you may have otherwise needed to pay back by using a less experienced bankruptcy attorney.

 How Do I Find a Chapter 7 Bankruptcy Attorney?